AshwagAlmsrohi/Communicate-Data-Findings/README.md

 Majority of the borrowers are falling under prosper rating of B , irrespective of the income range The monthly income of borrowers are having higher values for employed, other and full time employment status with the prosper rating of AA, A and B

+For the presentation, I just focus on features that could affect the borrower APR, which are original loan amount, Prosper rating.
+I started by showing the distribution of borrower APR and loan amount variable.
+Then, I showed the relationship between APR vs. loan amount, as well as APR vs. rating.
+I also investigated the effect of rating on ralationship between APR and loan amount, as well as the effect of rating on relationship between borrower APR and term.
-We can also clearly observe that HR prosper rating applicants have higher interest rates To conclude this analysis , I say that the loan approval status is heavily dependent on the applicant's information on IncomeRange, and employment status.
+We can also clearly observe that HR prosper rating applicants have higher interest rates

+To conclude this analysis , I say that the loan approval status is heavily dependent on the applicant's information on IncomeRange, and employment status.